A variational approximate posterior for the deep Wishart process: Introduction

 \begin{itemize} \item We develop a new family of flexible distributions over positive semi-definite matrices by generalising the Bartlett decomposition (Sec.~\ref{sec:gen_wishart}). \item We use this distribution to develop an effective approximate posterior for the deep Wishart process which incorporates dependency across layers (Sec.~\ref{sec:approx_post}). \item We develop a doubly stochastic inducing-point inference scheme for the DWP.
 While the derivation mostly follows that for deep inverse Wishart processes \citep{aitchison2020deep}, we need to give a novel scheme for sampling the test/training points conditioned on the inducing points, as this is very different in the DWP compared to the previous DIWP (Sec.~\ref{sec:dsvi}). \item We empirically compare DGP and DWP inference with the \textit{exact same prior}.
 This was not possible in \citet{aitchison2020deep} as they only derived an inference scheme for deep inverse Wishart processes, whose prior is not equivalent to a DGP prior.
-As expected, DWPs show strong benefits over DGPs. \end{itemize}